Last updated May 24, 2026

 the household bond

-Sappho in Cancer names the bonding register that becomes the home: chosen family that lives together or might as well, friends who cook for each other for years, romances that include the smell of someone's kitchen.
-The placement works when the household is the bond's form and the door stays open to the right people, and fails when the placement absorbs the partner's mood and the friend's grief without retaining which feelings belong to whom.
-The interruption point is the deliberate separation of self and other, the daily reclaim of which week is yours.
-The shadow is bonding-as-enmeshment, a household that does not have a hostess because the hostess has dissolved.
+Sappho in Cancer names the bond that becomes the home.
+Chosen family that lives together or might as well, friends who cook for each other for years, romances that include the smell of someone's kitchen.
+It works when the household is the bond's form and the door stays open to the right people.
+The shadow is bonding by enmeshment: a household with no center because the host has dissolved, the placement absorbing the partner's mood and the friend's grief until the daily question of which feelings belong to whom can no longer be answered.

 Sappho in Leo